"Los Aviones Y El Rey" out NOW (pre-orders) as "The Airplanes & The King"

 Julian Tomkiewicz February 26, 2021

-The Elvis Files is the first to present an insight look into Carlos Varrenti's recently published book: 1956-1977 Elvis in Aviation.
-"ELVIS PRESLEY The Planes and The King."
-With much detailed technical information and many photos of the aircrafts Elvis traveled on.
-198 pages in words and photos.
+The Elvis Files is the first to present an insight look into Carlos Varrenti's upcoming book: 1955-1977 Elvis in Aviation.
+"ELVIS PRESLEY" The Airplanes & The King.
+With much detailed and technical information and many photos from the aircrafts Elvis traveled on.
+400 pages in words and photos.

 As an Aeronautical Engineer, and a huge Elvis Presley fan, I have always wanted to write a book on Planes and the King.
 Since my first visit to Graceland, back in 2001, I have been extremely intrigued by Elvis' history with his aircraft and his link to aeronautics in general.
 Observing the imposing flying machines exhibited at Graceland as testimonies to the greatness of the Artist of the Century, led me to think at the time that there was more behind his story.
 And there is!
 It was like this that, for several years now, every little detail, every short paragraph in a book, every video, every photograph, every little note or information related to Elvis and his planes, was always marked and kept in my personal archive.
 After several years of accumulating material, I have decided to entrust myself to this company, putting into words what I was able to compile of my two great passions: